Tullio Forgiarini

-Tullio Forgiarini (born 1966) is a Luxembourgian writer.
-He was born in Neudorf, Luxembourg to an Italian father and a Luxembourgian mother.
+Tullio Forgiarini (born 1966) is a Luxembourgish writer.
+He was born in Neudorf, Luxembourg to an Italian father and a Luxembourgish mother.
 He studied history in Luxembourg and Strasbourg, and works as a teacher at the Lycée du Nord in Wiltz, Luxembourg.

 Forgiarini has written several novels.
 His book Amok.
 Eng Lëtzebuerger Liebeschronik (Amok.
 A Luxembourg love story) won the EU Prize for Literature in 2013.